 Control valve CV refers to the flow coefficient of the valve.
 It applies to the factor of the head drop (Δh) or pressure drop (ΔP) over a valve with the flow rate Q.

 Calculating control valve CV

 When Sizing (calculating which size valve is needed for your application ) a control valve specialist needs to calculate the flow coefficient.
-A few key concepts that we need to clarify before we start with the math is Pressure drop, the importance of pressure drop, the relationship between pressure drop and flow rate.
+A few key concepts that we need to clarify before we start with the math are pressure drop, flow rate, and their relationships.

 you must subtract the outlet pressure (P2) from the inlet pressure (P1) .
 This is a key element needed for the control valve sizing.

 The relation between flow rate and pressure drop is an easy concept.
 The higher the flow rate through the valve ( restriction in process line) the greater the pressure drop.